totara/totara-docker-dev/README.md

 #### What you get:
  * NGINX as a webserver
  * PHP 5.6, 7.0, 7.1, 7.2RC to test for different versions
- * PostgreSQL, MySQL, MSSQL support
+ * PostgreSQL, MariaDB (MySQL), Microsoft SQL Server support
  * A PHPUnit and Behat setup to run tests (including Selenium)

 #### Requirements: